Caaz/rimworld-typhon/README.md

     - [x] Mimics should feed on corpses, multiplying into more mimics!
     - [x] Mimics should copy the visual look of objects, when not in combat.
 They wait there til they can ambush!
         - [x] They copy features too!
-        - [ ] There should be a limit on the sie of what they copy.
+        - [x] There should be a limit on the size of what they copy.
-        - [ ] We shouldn't copy connectable buildings, like fences.
+        - [x] We shouldn't copy connectable buildings, like fences.
 - [x] Add Typhon Organs
     - All Typhons will probably drop this, scaled to how big they are.
 Mimics should only drop a few
 - [x] Add Recipes for Skilltrainers